 Today the Fells endures as a destination where visitors can relish the peace and beauty of nature in the midst of exceptional protected landscape.

 Special features at the Fells include Bellevue Pond, Wright’s Tower, Lawrence Woods, Spot Pond, and over 100 miles of trails.
 Virginia Wood, the site of a vanished mill village called “Haywardville”, features a self-guided interpretive history trail.
 Lawrence Woods is an area of the Fells south of South Border Road with many wide “fire roads”, views and vernal pools.
 The Long Pond parking area offers access from Winchester to a nature trail and scenic areas.
-The Department of Conservation and Recreation’s Fells headquarters is located on the shore of Spot Pond at 4 Woodland Road, Stoneham, and will soon house the Middlesex Fells Visitor Center.
+The Department of Conservation and Recreation’s Fells headquarters is located on the shore of Spot Pond at 4 Woodland Road, Stoneham, and houses the Middlesex Fells Visitor Center.

 The Friends of the Middlesex Fells Reservation is dedicated to the protection and harmonious use of the Fells, promoting awareness, policies and programs which honor and preserve the landscape and heritage of this public resource for current and future generations.

 1. Instill awareness and appreciation of the Fells as a valuable natural and historical resource which will foster a sense of stewardship within the larger community.

 2. Develop programs for recreation, enjoyment, and study of the Fells which are harmonious with landscape and habitat.

 3. In cooperation with others, develop and advocate for policies designed to preserve and protect the Fells Reservation.